 IKEA is one of the best-recognized furniture brands all over the world.
 It appeals to a young and hip audience, as it makes affordable furniture and home furnishing choices that are especially favored by those just starting out on their own.

-If you're looking for high quality, heirloom furniture, you will need to consider other brands as you shop around, but IKEA furniture is certainly affordable, attractive and provides the opportunity to be creative.
+If you're looking for high quality, heirloom furniture, you will need to consider other brands as you shop around, but IKEA furniture is certainly affordable, attractive, and provides the opportunity to be creative.
 Plus, IKEA increasingly offers higher-end furniture to appeal to shoppers of all income levels and tastes.
 You can buy unfinished furniture, or even mix and match parts to create your own customized furniture.
 The brand is so popular that an entire industry has developed around DIYs and hacks of IKEA products in an effort to help you customize your furniture even more.

 For all its youthful appearance, IKEA is not a newcomer to the industry.
 The company started out in 1943 in a small village called Agunnaryd in Sweden.
 IKEA's founder Ingvar Kamprad was only 17 at the time.
 The first two letters in IKEA come from the initials of the founder's name, the next two from Elmtaryd, the farm that he grew up on, and Agunnaryd, his village.